 - GFP Holdings LP directly holds a less than 1% interest in each of the following timberfunds that are managed by GFP: - Sylvanus Partners, L.P. - GTI 8 Taxable Investors Company Limited - GTI 8 Institutional Investors Company Limited - GTI 9 Taxable Investors Company Limited - GTI 9 Institutional Investors Company Limited - GTI 10 Institutional Investors Company Limited - GFP Holdings LP, GFP CT Partners 1 LLC, GFP CTC LP and GFP Chile Timberland Holdings LLC, which are affiliates of GFP and/or GFP principals, employees, former employees or consultants, also directly or indirectly hold interests in GFP Chile Timberland Holdings Fondo de Inversion.
 In aggregate, the interests held by these GFP affiliates equal less than a 2% interest in GFP Chile Timberland Holdings Fondo de Inversion. - GFP Holdings LP, GFP BT Partners 1 LLC and GFP BTC LP, which are affiliates of GFP and/or GFP principals, employees, or consultants, also directly or indirectly hold interests in GFP Brazil Timberland Holdings LLC.
-In aggregate the interests held by these GFP affiliates equal a 1% interest in GFP Brazil Timberland Holdings LLC. - GFP Timberland Opportunities 1 GP LLC and GFP Timberland Opportunities 1 SP LLC, which are affiliates of GFP and/or GFP principals, employees or consultants also hold interests in GFP Timberland Opportunities 1 LP.
+In aggregate the interests held by these GFP affiliates equal a 1% interest in GFP Brazil Timberland Holdings LLC. - GFP Holdings LP and GFP AT Partners 1 LLC which are affiliates of GFP and/or GFP principals, employees, or consultants, also directly or indirectly hold interests of ALPine Forests Property Limited.
+In aggregate the interests held by these GFP affiliates equal a 1% interest in ALPine Forests Property Limited. - GFP Timberland Opportunities 1 GP LLC and GFP Timberland Opportunities 1 SP LLC, which are affiliates of GFP and/or GFP principals, employees or consultants also hold interests in GFP Timberland Opportunities 1 LP.
 In aggregate, the interests held by these GFP affiliates equal less than a 1% interest in GFP Timberland Opportunities 1 LP.